brikis98/ping-play/README.md

 3. `app/controllers/WvypStream` shows how to stream the contents of a module using a BigPipe approach.
 4. `app/ui` a reusable library for composing modules and streaming HTML.

+# De-duping service calls

+To be able to use standalone endpoints, you need to de-dupe remote service calls, or you'll end up dramatically increasing the load on downstream dependencies.
+A bunch of people have asked, so here is an outline of how to de-dupe remote service calls in Play: https://gist.github.com/brikis98/761e4fa7404f6b9803bb

 # License

 This code is available under the MIT license.
 See the LICENSE file for more info.